sagems/ess262_final/README.md

 NIRv: https://code.earthengine.google.com/6acb27b4f9d250c9bf8ab0cb78070264

-The resulting rasters can be found in the raster_files folder.
+The resulting rasters can be found in the respective INDEX_rasters folders.

 ## Raster Visualization and Analysis